-ImuPro specialises in identifying delayed IgG food intolerance, with avoidance of the intolerant foods often bringing significant relief to the patient, however sometimes symptoms can persist even if all IgG-positive foods are avoided.
+ImuPro specialises in identifying delayed IgG food allergy (also known as food intolerance), with avoidance of the intolerant foods often bringing significant relief to the patient, however sometimes symptoms can persist even if all IgG-positive foods are avoided.

-In these cases, either the patient’s symptoms are not related to IgG food intolerance or there may be another underlying cause.
+In these cases there may be another underlying cause.
 As well as IgG testing, ImuPro Australia also offers testing for other causes of food-related symptoms.
 Histamine intolerance, for example, can also be associated to symptoms including gastro-intestinal disorders, hypotension, headache, nasal congestion, fatigue, arrhythmia, skin disorders, including itching, hives or rash.

 What is histamine?